caprazzo/lab/xmpp-component-service/readme.md

     @Reply(in = { Packet | Message | Presence | Command }, out = [ ... ])
     @Sender

+### General Structure:
+   - AbstractBotService: implement this to embed the service
+        - implement initialize to configure the service
+        - implement run to add subdomains and bots

 #### Types of bots:

 * Receive bot: simply receives packets and does nothing